xuepro/xuepro.github.io/_posts/2018-06-02-动态规划 Dynamic Programming.md

 ### Policy Improvement

 #### Policy Improvement Theorem

+ For some state s we would like to know whether or not we should change the policy to deterministically choose an action $$a \neq \pi(s)$$,We know how good it is to follow the current policy from s—that is $$v_{\pi}(s)$$—but would it be better or worse to change to the new policy ?
+One way to answer this question is to consider selecting a in s and thereafter following the existing policy, π

 Let $$\pi$$ and $$\pi^{\prime}$$  be any pair of deterministic policies such that

  $$ Q^{\pi}(s,\pi^{\prime}(s))  \geq V^\pi(s), \forall s\in S$$